AngelGabriel-ManzanoContreras/angel-manzano-portfolio/README.md

 # Angel Manzano - Portfolio

 ## Feedback
-I would be pleased if you give me feedback about my code, so I will be able to gain insights from other and keep improving.
+I would be pleased if you give me feedback about my code, so I will be able to gain insights from others and keep improving.
 You could do so via:
 - Github Issues
 - [Linkedin](https://www.linkedin.com/in/angel-gabriel-manzano-contreras/)
 - [Mail](mailto:amanzanocontreras@gmail.com)